 In atomic settlement, both legs of a trade — the security and the cash — transfer simultaneously, in a single verifiable event, with a timestamp.
 The trade either completes entirely or it does not happen at all.
 There is no float window.
 There are no settlement fails.
 There are no ghost shares — phantom positions that exist only because the current system creates a gap between trade execution and actual transfer of ownership.

-This is a closed system.
-A finite universe of securities.
-Every sale is simultaneously a purchase.
-Account balances update in real time.
-It is, in essence, what double‑entry accounting looks like applied to securities markets.
-In 1494, the Franciscan friar Luca Pacioli codified double‑entry bookkeeping in Venice — a system already in use across northern Italy for 150 years that he finally set down in rigorous form.
-It transformed commerce.
-It reduced fraud.
-It made capital formation across distances possible.
+In 1494, the Franciscan friar Luca Pacioli codified double-entry bookkeeping in Venice — a system that transformed commerce, reduced fraud, and made capital formation across distances possible.
 It unlocked an era of trade that neither party to a transaction had previously been able to trust.
+Imagine what atomic settlement could unlock.

 The Netting Myth